athena-framework/website/docs/cookbook/param_converters.md

   # in order to define _what_ entity should be queried for.
   configuration entity : Granite::Base.class

-  # Inject the serializer object into our converter.
+  # Inject the serializer and validator into our converter.
-  def initialize(@serializer : ASR::SerializerInterface); end
+  def initialize(
+      @serializer : ASR::SerializerInterface,
+      @validator : AVD::Validator::ValidatorInterface,
+  ); end

   # :inherit:
   def apply(request : HTTP::Request, configuration : Configuration) : Nil